 When should you see your dentist after tooth extraction?

 The healing process can take up to 10 days or more to complete.
-It also depends on the age of the patient, if they smoke or consume alcohol, and which tooth has been extracted, as wisdom teeth usually take a longer time to recover.
+It also depends on the patient’s age, if they smoke or consume alcohol, and which tooth has been extracted, as wisdom teeth usually take longer to recover.
 Noticing the red flags mentioned below, we should immediately connect to our dentist

 - Unbearable pain that doesn’t get better with medication 3 to 4 days after surgery.